Walter S. Feldman: Later years

-Feldman retired from teaching at Brown University in 2007, but he kept creating art and publishing prints and books up until his death in Providence on May 20, 2017.
+Feldman retired from teaching at Brown University in 2007, but he continued to create art and publish prints and books until his death in Providence on May 20, 2017.
 In 2013, he endowed the Walter Feldman Fellowship for Emerging Artists at the Arts & Business Council of Greater Boston.
 The Fellowship supports the professional career of a visual artist through providing a solo exhibition with curatorial and professional development guidance for their career.
-Upon his death he also created the Walter S. Feldman Trust for Artwork at Brown University to maintain his works and provide funds for the institution.
+Upon his death, he also created the Walter S. Feldman Trust for Artwork at Brown University to maintain his works and provide funds for the institution.